-Orientation - All new students are required to attend Orientation.
+$\label{eq:continuous} \textbf{Orientation} - \textbf{All new students are required to attend Orientation}.$

-The SOPC academic advisor will provide program-specific academic advising for all students, including those in Springfield and Lawrence.
+The SOPC assistant dean of academic advising will provide program-specific academic advising for all students, including those in Springfield and Lawrence.
 Every new and continuing student meets with the academic advisor.

-The program chair provides advising specific to licensure and field placement.
+The SOPC assistant dean of field experience provides advising specific to licensure and field placement.